DSuhinin/example-project/README.md

-# passbase-test-task
+# example-test-task
-Passbase Currency Conversion Test Task
+Example Test Task

 ### Prerequisite
 Tools that should be installed before run/lint/test: